 - Follow CDC recommendations when you have been exposed to Covid, or have suspected or confirmed Covid.

 Here is what the parish will do:

-- Continue to provide masks for those who wish to use them.
+- Continue to provide masks for those who wish to use them until stock runs out.

 - Continue to use maximum airflow in our ventilation system during Mass.